-I received this book for free from TLC Book Tours in exchange for an honest review.
+I received this book for free from TLC Book Tours for review consideration, opinions expressed are 100% my own.
 This post contains affiliate links as indicated by an asterisk.
-Purchases from these links provides a small commission to me at no extra cost to you.This Dark Road to Mercy by Wiley Cash
+Purchases from these links provides a small commission to me at no extra cost to you.This Dark Road to Mercy Publication Date: Oct.
+21, 2014

 Synopsis from Goodreads: